 - Strategically target issues involving state laws and regulations,

-- Engage your members or client base through state and local grassroots, and
+- Engage your members or client base through state and local grassroots,

 - Obtain results that specifically address your interests.